ibexa/documentation-developer/docs/guide/customizing_calendar.md

     You can change the foreground and background color of a custom event or change the icon of an event or action.
     The setting is SiteAccess-aware.

-    To customize the appearance settings, add the following configuration to `config/packages/ezplatform.yml`:
+    To customize the appearance settings, add the following configuration to `config/packages/ezplatform.yaml`:

     ``` yaml hl_lines="6"
     ezpublish:
         system:
-            admin_group:
+            <siteaccess>:
                 calendar:
                     event_types:
                         event_name: